Difference Between Seizure and Passing Out

 Becoming overheated may lead to the feeling that person is about to pass out or that you’re giving into a sense of lightheadedness.

-During a Passing out, full consciousness is usually regained within a few seconds to minutes.
+During a Passing out, full consciousness is regained within a few seconds to minutes.
 Since the brain is not functioning properly, a person should not stand up or try to walk around until their senses are back.

 Try to keep the head raised and wait until it’s sure he or she can stand on their own.
 However, a person will feel a little dizzy or off-balance and may see things that aren’t there.